Costa Rica–United States relations: 19th century

+20th century

 Through provision of more than $100 million in assistance, the U.S. Agency for International Development (USAID) supported Costa Rican efforts to stabilize its economy and broaden and accelerate economic growth through policy reforms and trade liberalization.
 Assistance initiatives in the 1990s concentrated on democratic policies, modernizing the administration of justice, and sustainable development.
 Once the country had graduated from most forms of U.S. assistance, the USAID Mission in Costa Rica closed in 1996.
 However, USAID completed a $9 million project in 2000–01 to support refugees of Hurricane Mitch residing in Costa Rica.

 Relations between the two countries took a dip in the 1980s when the Reagan administration used Costa Rican territory to attack the Sandinista government of Costa Rica's northern neighbor Nicaragua against the wishes of the Costa Rican government.
 The administration of Costa Rican President Oscar Arias prohibited the handful of former U.S. officials from entering Costa Rica after a congressional commission found that their actions to resupply the contra rebels led to drug trafficking by contra pilots.
 The Bush Administration stopped international financial organization loans to the government of Costa Rica after Arias expropriated land on which a secret mile-long airstrip was built.

 More than 3,370 Peace Corps volunteers have served in Costa Rica since the program was established in 1963.
 Currently, 128 volunteers serve there.
 Volunteers work in the areas of youth development, community development, business and English education.
 They are trained and work in Spanish.